 Pancreas transplantation is most often performed on patients with Type 1 diabetes mellitus so that some of the disease's complications can be avoided, halted, or delayed.
 It can also prevent life-threatening hypoglycemia (low blood sugar).
 Once a donor pancreas is successfully transplanted, it produces the insulin that the body needs to keep the blood sugar at normal levels.
 The pancreas also continues to produce digestive enzymes.
 These drain into the organ to which the pancreas is attached at the time of the operation.
 This most likely is the intestine, but sometimes, the bladder is used instead.

 Pancreas transplantation is not done in patients with Type 2 diabetes mellitus (adult onset).
 Although these patients have trouble making enough insulin, they also have a decreased sensitivity to insulin.
 Since insulin resistance is a problem that a pancreas transplant cannot correct, you would still have Type 2 diabetes even if you received a pancreas transplant.

 Pancreas transplantation can be performed along with a deceased donor kidney (simultaneous pancreas-kidney transplant, SPK).
 It can also be performed after a kidney transplant (pancreas after kidney, PAK), and in some cases, before the native kidneys fail.

 To make an appointment to evaluate your need for a kidney transplant or kidney-pancreas transplant within the University of Michigan Transplant Center, call a patient care representative at 1-800-333-9013.
-Find a University of Michigan kidney transplant doctor by clicking on the “Our Team” header in the right sidebar.
+Find a University of Michigan kidney transplant doctor.